Thank God for experience. Last week we had another of our meetings at Jay’s bar, and it almost turned into a disaster. Only long experience saved it.

 “Then the miners have final say over things?” he asked.

 “Not really.
-Some people think of miners as Ferengis… even if unfairly.”
+Some people think of miners as Ferengis… though unfairly in my opinion.”

 He looked at Martin, to see if he understood what I was talking about.